serverlessworkflow/specification/dsl.md

 While both `schedule.on` and a start listener task enable event-driven execution of workflows, they serve distinct purposes and have different implications:

-- **`schedule.on`**: This property defines when a new instance of a workflow should be created based on an external event.
-When an event occurs that matches the criteria specified in `schedule.on`, a new workflow instance is initiated.
-The key point here is that `schedule.on` solely manages the creation of new workflow instances.
-Any faults or timeouts related to the scheduling process itself are typically invisible to the user and do not impact the workflow instance.
+- **`schedule.on`**: This property defines when a new workflow instance should be created based on an external event.
+When an event matches the criteria specified in `schedule.on`, a new workflow instance is initiated.
+The critical point here is that `schedule.on` solely manages the creation of new workflow instances.
+Any faults or timeouts related to the scheduling process are typically invisible to the user and do not impact the workflow instance.

 - **Start `listen` task**: A start listener task defines a task that must be undertaken after a new workflow instance has been created.
 This task listens for specific events and begins processing once the instance is active.
 The critical difference lies in the fact that a start listener task operates within the context of an already instantiated workflow.
 If a start listener task experiences a timeout or fault, it can cause the entire workflow instance to fail or behave unexpectedly, directly impacting the flow's execution and outcome.